BIATeam/BIADocs/docs/30-DeveloperGuide/50-BIAToolKit/50-CreateCRUD.md

 ## 7. Generate CRUD
 By clicking on the third button (*Generate CRUD*), CRUD files are generated automatically on project.

-###
 > At first CRUD generation on the project, an historic file is made on project folder (*CrudGeneration.bia*).
 >
 > After first generation, if you want change plurial CRUD name, restart step 6 + 7.
 >
 > In case of regeneration, data are filled automatically from historic file.

-Open DotNet and Angular porjects, rebuild each one and fix issues if exists.
+Open DotNet and Angular projects, rebuild each one and fix issues if exists.

 ### Known issues
 * After generation, go to navigation file (*navigation.ts*) on Angular folder, and rework **path** property (delete *examples* and change name to camel case).